sylwiavargas/ActiveRecord-VHS-Store/README.md

 ## Contributing

 Did you find a bug?
 A typo?
 Do you have an idea for a new hot deliverable?
+Are you proud of a solution you've submitted and would like it to be featured as a branch here?
 Please [create an issue](https://github.com/sylwiavargas/ActiveRecord-VHS-Store/issues) describing what change you'd like to see and whether you'd like to code it.
 Wait for my response and if it's a 👍, go ahead: fork the repo, write code and open a PR with a description of changes.

 ✨ Shoutout to [Danny Sasse](https://github.com/sylwiavargas/ActiveRecord-VHS-Store) for finding a squishing a bug in seeds!